-I understand that Senators McDowell and Bacik have spoken
+I understand Senators McDowell and Bacik have spoken'

 Judicial Appointments Commission Bill 2017: Committee Stage (Resumed)

 We were discussing section 22 when we reported progress last week.

 On a point of order, we were having a discussion on section 22 and the Minister was about to reply to some queries which had been put to him.

 I thought we were still on section 15.

 No. We are on section 22.
 As Senator McDowell said, the Minister will respond to some queries.